CS 690: Trustworthy and Responsible AI

 No reading

-Week 22Mon, Sep 8Overview Privacy and SecuritySlidesAssignment 1 (Due 9/19)
+Week 22Mon, Sep 8Overview Privacy and SecuritySlidesAssignment 1 Release (Due 9/19)

 πŸ“– Paper 1: Towards the Science of Security and Privacy in Machine Learning